-There are a number of anecdotal records of birds of prey having been poisoned or persecuted in 2012.
+There are a number of anecdotal records of birds of prey having been poisoned or persecuted in 2013.
 While such incidents are not included on the confirmed persecution list, they are recorded and collated.
-In total, anecdotal information suggests that five more birds of prey may have been killed.
+In total, anecdotal information suggests that 12 more birds of prey may have been killed (11 of which were Hen Harriers).

 Other records of bird of prey mortality and injury records are useful as they point towards other existing and potential threats to these species.
-In 2012, a total of 24 such events were recorded, 23 of these being road casualties.
-The reason why Barn Owls feature so heavily in this data (n=15) is due to a specific project on Barn Owl road deaths undertaken by BirdWatch Ireland and National Parks & Wildlife Service (see Lusby et al., 2014 for more information on this project).
+In 2013, a total of 36 such events were recorded, 30 of these being road casualties.